Running Benchmarks

 Error: Benchmark with name 'my-benchmark' already exists.
 Please remove it before running a new one.

-You have several options:
+You have two options:

 1. Choose a different name: Use a new benchmark name